FrameworkComputer/EmbeddedController/docs/code_reviews.md

     wait for that patchset.
   * If practical, don’t upload a new patchset until you can usefully respond to all unresolved comments.
-  * Use `repo upload --no-email` for patchsets that address comments before the responses to those comments.
+  * Use `repo upload --no-emails` for patchsets that address comments before the responses to those comments.
   * Try to minimize rebases in the middle of a review; if practical, don’t rebase until just before submitting.